This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Contouring”.

 4. Indirect methods uses how many methods?

-5. The commonly used squares in method of square is:
+5. The commonly used squares in the method of a square is:

 a) 10m x 10m to 5m x 5m